60 Worked Examples: Introductory

 Worked Example #1 – Human colonization of space

-The human colonization of space remains a hugely ambitious goal.
+Human colonization of space remains a hugely ambitious goal.
 NASA’s return to the Moon has begun with its Artemis program.
-Make a list of some of the technical and other challenges in sending humans back to the moon, Mars, and perhaps even into deep space.
-Remember that Mars (on average) is over 250 times further away than the Moon.
+Make a list of some of the technical and other challenges in sending humans back to the moon, Mars, and perhaps even deep space.
+Remember that Mars is (on average) over 250 times further away than the Moon.

 Sending humans back to the moon, Mars, and into deep space is a highly ambitious goal that requires overcoming a range of technical and other challenges, including radiation exposure, life support, and the need for food, propulsion systems, habitat, and resource utilization, human performance and health, cost and funding, technological advancements, and mission design and operations.
 Here is a list of some of the technical and other challenges in sending humans back to the moon, Mars, and into deep space: